wanzhen0653/project_mvp/README.md

 # project_for_mvp
-This is a project for Android MVP Framework
+This Doc project is for Android MVP Framework